legends2k/blog/content/post/inspirers.md

 [Why Do We Learn Math?]: https://betterexplained.com/articles/why-do-we-learn-math/

 ## Scott H. Young
 This man successfully completed MIT’s 4-year undergraduate computer science curriculum in 12 months, *without taking any classes*.
-He also devised the [Feynman technique][] you may use to learn any topic in any domain.
+He also propagandised the [Feynman technique][] you may use to learn any topic in any domain.
 He has written many great articles of which [one stands out][hello, world] as an inspiration.

 [Feynman technique]: https://www.scotthyoung.com/learnonsteroids/grab/TranscriptFeynman.pdf
 [hello, world]: /post/hello_world#writing-a-powerful-tool

 ## Richard Feynman
 He needs no introduction.
 [His essays on Physics][Feynman essays] are the go-to literature if you are an amateur physicist.
+He devised the Feynman technique for learners venturing into new fields.

 [Feynman essays]: http://www.feynmanlectures.info/

 ## Carl Sagan
-An astronomer who was behind the SETI project.
-I like him more for *[Cosmos][]*.
+An astronomer behind the SETI project.
+I like him more for *[Cosmos][]*; I could really appriciate the cause he was calmly fighting for in it; it's relevent even now that there're re-makes of it.
 I always fall for his *[Pale Blue Dot][]*; makes me realise how insignificant humans are in the grand scheme of things and reminds me to make good use of the limited time I have.

 [Cosmos]: https://en.wikipedia.org/wiki/Cosmos:_A_Personal_Voyage
 [Pale Blue Dot]: https://en.wikipedia.org/wiki/Pale_Blue_Dot

 ## Jerry Seinfeld
 Big fan of his comedies, but as a creator, he freely shares his secret recipe: *[The Seinfeld Technique][]*.
+I have benefited from this technique more than once to develop better habits.

 [The Seinfeld Technique]: http://lifehacker.com/281626/jerry-seinfelds-productivity-secret